Event Based, Near Eye Gaze Tracking Beyond 10,000Hz: System and Methods

-The projection operator $P_{\mathcal{E}}(\vec{p})$ amounts to solving a system of two equations (one linear and one quadratic) in the specific case of our ellipse parameterization.}
+The projection operator $P_{\mathcal{E}}$ can be computed by solving a system of two equations (one linear and one quadratic) in the specific case of the ellipse parameterization.}

 Our method can perform updates of $\mathcal{M}$ on an event-by-event basis, in which case $\mathcal{D}_{\mathrm{evt.}}$ is a singleton containing a single event.
-As we shall see in our experiments, the robustness of our method benefits from considering more than one event per update, in which case $\mathcal{D}_{\mathrm{evt.}}$ contains more than one event.
+As we shall see in the experiments, the robustness of our method benefits from considering more than one event per update, in which case $\mathcal{D}_{\mathrm{evt.}}$ contains more than one event.

-\textbf{Fitting the ellipse from images and events} We fit our ellipse model (and similarly our parabola and circle models) using least squares.
+\textbf{Fitting the ellipse from images and events} We fit the ellipse model (and similarly the parabola and circle models) using least squares.
 The data points $\mathcal{D}_{img.}$ coming from the same frame can be thought of as having been generated synchronously, allowing us to fit the model to the data as a batch:

 whose solution is simply $\mathcal{E}^* = A^{-1}\,b$ with

 and

 Generally, we start with an initial estimate of the ellipse's parameters and then wish to update it with new sensor information (such as a received frame or event).
 We can do so because in Equation~\eqref{eq:AandB_img}, $A$ and $b$ are sums and can thus be updated ``online."
 Practically, we store a matrix $\bar{A}$ and a vector $\bar{b}$, that are both updated upon the reception of new candidate points by ``summing them in."
 More formally, when a set of candidate points $\mathcal{D}^t$ arrives at time $t$, it is used to produce a matrix $A^t$ and a vector $b^t$ according to Equation~\eqref{eq:AandB_img}. $A^t$ and $b^t$ can then be blended with a matrix $\bar{A}^{t}$ and a vector $\bar{b}^{t}$ representing and storing the ``current" state of the fit.